 2. Type the username and password.
 If you access the device for the first time, you must create an administrator account.
-See Create an administrator account on page 7.
+See .

-For descriptions of all the controls and options in the device's web interface, see The web interface on page 23.
+For descriptions of all the controls and options in the device's web interface, see .

 Secure passwords

 Axis devices send the initially set password in clear text over the network.
 To protect your device after the first login, set up a secure and encrypted HTTPS connection and then change the password.